chrbertsch/fmi-standard.org/content/news/2026-07-02-FMI-LS-REF-1_0_beta_1_news.md

 # Beta version v1.0.0-beta.1 of the FMI Layered Standard References (FMI-LS-REF) published

-The FMI Project is happy to announce the Pre-Release v1.3-beta.1 of the FMI Layered Standard References (FMI-LS-REF)!
+The FMI Project is happy to announce the Pre-Release v1.0.0-beta.1 of the FMI Layered Standard References (FMI-LS-REF)!
-Many thanks to the FMI Project - especially to the working group leader Pierre Mai - for their contributions!
+Many thanks to the FMI Project - especially to the working group leader Pierre R. Mai - for their contributions!

 This layered standard provides the capability to clearly designate the roles of additional related files included in an FMU in a structured way.
 These files are described in the layered standard manifest file, which is part of the FMU archive.